brunoeugeniodev/brunoeugeniodev/README.md

 🎓 **Systems Analysis and Development (ADS) Student**
 💻 **Backend-oriented developer** with strong foundations in low-level and high-level languages.

-I build software with a focus on **performance, clean architecture, and scalability**.
+I build software with focus on **performance, clean architecture, and scalability**.
 My journey started with **C and C++**, evolved through **Java & Spring**, and now continues with **Kotlin** for modern applications.

 ---